First of all, what the heck is elevator pitch and why do we need to do it?

 The fact that you have little time doesn’t mean you have to be in a hurry.
 Don’t forget to make pauses to let your partner think about what you just said.
 Equally important, don’t forget to keep eye contact – if you avoid it, your credibility decreases.

 Too complicated a text

-Avoid all kinds of specialised language or foreign words and speak in a plain language that everybody can understand.
+Avoid all kinds of specialized language or foreign words and speak in plain language that everybody can understand.
 In fact, your speech needs to be so clear that even a grandmother who doesn’t know anything about your area can understand it immediately.

 You run out of time before you get to the point

 Never ever think that delivering a pitch is easy.
 On the contrary, 30 seconds is an incredibly short time, so you need to practice and polish your speech at home to be ready to deliver your pitch at any time.